meilisearch/documentation/reference/api/dump.md

 Get the status of a dump creation process using the uid returned after calling the [dump creation route](/reference/api/dump.md#create-a-dump).
 The returned status could be:

-- `in_progress`: Dump creation is in progress.
+- `in_progress`: Dump creation is in progress
-- `failed`: An error occurred during dump process, and the task was aborted.
+- `failed`: An error occurred during dump process, and the task was aborted
-- `done`: Dump creation is finished and was successful.
+- `done`: Dump creation is finished and was successful

 ### Example